-Meta Title: SEO For Travel Blogs: How To Optimize Your Posts for Search Engines
+Meta Title: SEO Guide For Travel Blogs: How To Rank First Place On Google

 As you can see, the title that I want Google to showcase is a bit longer and also includes one of my favorite search terms “How To”.
 Not only do I want this title to be descriptive and include relevant keywords, I also want it to be attractive and enticing to Googlers so that they choose my link as opposed to whatever else shows up above and below it.
 For example, as much as you might want to keyword stuff your Meta Title and create something like “Travel Blog SEO, Search Engine Optimization For Travel Bloggers, How To Rank Travel Blogs on Google” – that's not very concise and isn't structured well in terms of reading naturally – so it wouldn't make for the best meta title.